Javisanchezf/42Malaga-philosophers/README.md

 ```
 ## Tips

-- Use the sanitaze flag when compiling (cc *.c -fsanitize=thread -g -o philo_sanitize) or [valgrind](https://valgrind.org/docs/manual/quick-start.html) to see the datarace.
+- Use the sanitaze flag when compiling (-fsanitize=thread) or [valgrind](https://valgrind.org/docs/manual/quick-start.html) to see the datarace.
 - Be careful with variables you access from different threads.
 Create a mutex for each variable that you can access if necessary.
 - Be careful that they cannot speak at the same time, put a mutex protecting your printf.
 - Be especially careful when it is 0 or 1 philosopher.